workshop-depot/gosweph/README.md

 # gosweph
-Go wrapper for Swiss Ephemeris (using cgo)
+This code is Go wrapper for Swiss Ephemeris (using cgo), not fully tested and I'm learning Go.
+So if you liked it jump in!